TABLE OF CONTENTS

 is the rate at which your customers cancel their subscriptions.
 Your churn rate is the number of customers who cancel each month divided by the number of customers you started the month with.
 You can decrease your churn by either retaining customers or by gaining new ones.

-Declining interest in the products lead to cancellations.
-Understand that fandoms are not all related, which will be an invaluable asset for any nerd or gaming-based continuity box company if done correctly.
+Declining interest in the products leads to cancellations.
+Understand that fandoms are not all related, which will be an invaluable asset for any nerd or gaming-based subscription/continuity box company if done correctly.
 Many customers will be particularly passionate about a specific brand and subscribe to receive collectibles from that franchise.
 Customers become easily disappointed if the focus of the box shifts to an unrelated series or franchise.

 Partnering with a franchise for a single box can cause a sudden influx of new customers interested in a specific set of collectibles.
 But once these collectibles are received, customers may immediately cancel their subscription.
 Expect higher churn rates if future boxes don’t contain related items.